 Ms. Crawford is an editor of the Latham & Watkins Global Privacy & Security Compliance Law Blog (www.globalprivacyblog.com) and has contributed to a number of publications and conferences in the area of data privacy and security.

 Ms. Crawford has previously spent time working in-house on secondment to Diageo where she created the information technology and outsourcing legal function and was the legal lead on the project to transform and outsource Diageo’s finance and accounting processes on the back of the company’s SAP roll-out in more than 45 countries.
 She has also worked on secondment with the information technology and operations function of the Lloyds Banking Group.

-Ms. Crawford is recognised as a notable practitioner in Information Technology and Data Protection by Chambers UK 2014.
-She is recommended for privacy law matters by The Legal 500 UK 2013 and is listed in the "Up and Coming" category for Intellectual Property by Chambers UK 2012.
+Ms. Crawford is ranked as a notable practitioner for Information Technology and Data Protection by Chambers UK 2015.
+She is also recommended for Data Protection by The Legal 500 UK 2014 and is listed in the "Up and Coming" category for Intellectual Property by Chambers UK 2012.